EPCCed/safe-docs/docs/tas.md

 Click Send

-Any person whose details (email address) are added for which a SAFE account does not yet exist will have an account created for them automatically.
+Any person whose details (email address) are added for which a SAFE account does not yet exist will need to set up their SAFE account, using that email address.

 Repeat the invite process for any others who need to contribute to the TA